 About the Journal

-AGATHÓN is an Open Access Scientific International Journal of Architecture, Art and Design (indexed by SCOPUS), a half-year tool for information and critical training; it aims to contribute to the growth and dissemination of knowledge in the themes covered by Urban Planning, Architecture, Engineering, Art and (product and visual) Design.
+AGATHÓN is an Open Access Scientific International Journal of Architecture, Art and Design (indexed by SCOPUS and SCIMAGO), a half-year tool for information and critical training; it aims to contribute to the growth and dissemination of knowledge in the themes covered by Urban Planning, Architecture, Engineering, Art and (product and visual) Design.
 Therefore, the Journal represents a scientific place where Authors – who have carried out original research – can find an opportunity to spread their contributions.
 Each issue of the Journal includes essays and research works on a specific theme, unpublished works and not submitted for publication with other publishers.

 The Journal, through its internal Board, promotes and monitors the double-blind peer review process as a method of selecting articles, providing a mandatory form for reporting.
 The contributions will be published in English and Italian language so that they can be placed in the widest range of the international scientific communities.
 The founding principles of the Journal are originality/innovation, the relevance of the investigated topic for the advancement of knowledge, the knowledge and ability to use literature, methodological rigour, the content clarity and presentation style, the impact on the scientific community, but also the easy accessibility and the wide diffusion of the articles; furthermore, the Journal is open to speculative empirical and descriptive research, about phenomena that present new characters, at least for certain important features.